vojtajina/grunt-bump/README.md

 Do you wanna create a tag ?

 ### tagName
-If so, this is the name of that tag.
+If so, this is the name of that tag (Lo-Dash template).

 ### tagMessage
-Yep, you guessed right, it's the message of that tag - description.
+Yep, you guessed right, it's the message of that tag - description (again, Lo-Dash template).

 ### push
 Do you wanna push all these changes ?